The Tramways of the City of Dunedin

 The map features the cable lines, electric tram lines, railway services and ferry services that operated between 1881 and 1957 (although I did leave out the tram connection between Tahuna and St Kilda – this is because the route changed termini over its history and I chose to show the greatest extent which meant going to Tahuna Park instead of St Kilda).

 There’s some great history surrounding the cable car network.
 Dunedin was the second city in the world (after San Francisco) to feature cable cars.
 Many of the engineers that helped build Dunedin’s system went on to share their advancements with cities abroad (such an advancement was the world’s first ‘pull curve’ outside St Joseph’s Cathedral).
-There are heaps of good books on the history of Dunedin’s trams and cable cars to be found at the Hocken Collections (and also these paintings are awesome!).
+There are heaps of good books on the history of Dunedin’s trams and cable cars to be found at the Hocken Collections (and also these paintings).